 Pets are not allowed in camp for campers or visitors.
 Please leave them at home.
+Service animals need to be wearing their vests.

 If there is someone who is not to have contact with a Scout, please notify the Camp Director in writing at Jennifer.vandeburg@scouting.org.
+Also identify that individual in the appropriate place on the Health Form.